MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 * Past Negative Credit Marks
 * Total Debt

-A Logistic Regression Model was established using the original data and a confusion matrix and classification report was run to evaluate the model’s performance.
+The logistic regression model was established, the provided original data was used to train the model, and a confusion matrix and classification report was run to evaluate the model’s performance.